 Cara Cara Orange Olive Oil Cake Recipe

 I love easy cake recipes.
 Especially ones that you can whip in and serve the same day.
 Most cakes that I make take me two days to bake and decorate.
 Life is busy I don’t always remember to soften the butter or have enough powdered sugar.
 It’s kinda frustrating – you’d think I’d be more prepared with over five years of blogging under my belt.
 However, life always gets in the way and I’m a very poor planner and an excellence procrastinator.
 Anyway, this Orange Olive Oil Cake recipe is perfect for us scatterbrained gals who just can’t seem to have everything ready to go.
-Of course, you can prep the night before your party and make the whipped cream frosting for the cake the same day.
+Of course, you can prep this the night before your party and make the whipped cream frosting for the cake the same day.

 For the Orange Slices